sagar5525/bharat-sca/README.md

 **Getting Started**
 Clone this repository.
-Install dependencies: pip install requests beautifulsoup4 toml Run the scanner: python dependency_radar.py --audit --dir /path/to/your/project --output report.html Explore the generated report.html to see your dependency risks!
+Install dependencies: pip install requests beautifulsoup4 toml, pip install -r requirements.txt Run the scanner: python bharat-sca-1.0.py --audit --dir /path/to/your/project --output report.html Explore the generated report.html to see your dependency risks!
 Dive in, and take control of your software supply chain risks today!